-Foundation drain & under slab drain, roof drains, and underground storage pipes will all discharge into a 1200mm manhole STMH 1 within the property.
-Foundation drains and roof drains are unrestricted, and each have their own lateral 150mm dia. at 2.0% slope having a full flow capacity of 22.3 L/sec, discharging to STMH 1.
+Foundation drain & under slab drain and underground storage pipes will all discharge into a 1200mm manhole STMH 1 within the property.
+Foundation drains will discharge into a sump and will be pumped into a 150mm dia. storm service lateral at 2.0% slope having a full flow capacity of 22.3 L/sec, discharging to STMH 1.
 Window wells will be indirectly connected to the foundation drain.
 All runoff generated on-site will ultimately collect in STMH 1 and discharge from a 200mm storm lateral at minimum 1% slope to the 375mm municipal storm sewer on Carruthers Avenue.
 All storm sewers were sized for the 5-year peak flow with no overcapacity.
 Refer to Table D14 in Appendix D for detailed storm sewer sizing calculations.